Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Facebook Messenger

-Started as a messaging app for the huge Facebook user base, Facebook Messenger (or simple Messenger) stepped into the voice call arena in 2013.
-By 2015, it was offering video calling services as well and a year later, group voice calls for up to 50 participants were introduced.
+Started as a messaging app for the huge Facebook user base, Facebook Messenger stepped into the voice call arena in 2013.
+By 2015, it was offering video calling services, and a year later, group voice calls for up to 50 participants were introduced.
+They also tried to rope in the younger generation by introducing live filters and emojis during video calls.

 2016: Whatsapp